 How we ended up in this position may be explained by a line within the pages of a 1994 publication entitled, “Listening to Prozac,” by Peter Kramer.
 Kramer suggested that anyone who is lacking “joy juice” might give themselves a dose of the “mood brightener” Prozac.

 Depression isn’t something to be maligned, either.
 It’s a very serious clinical condition that affects and really debilitates a number of people.
-Suggesting a “run around the block” will cure their ailment is ignorant at best.
+Suggesting a “run around the block” will fix their ailment is ignorant at best.

 However, given the results of the study, it is only reasonable to infer that some people who were prescribed antidepressants for depression were perhaps dealing with life’s ups and downs, daily routine, and other non-clinical stressors.
 If depression is caused by situational unhappiness, antidepressants alone will absolutely not help.